typetetris/web-app-demo/README.md

   - Authorization
   - Persistence, because of this, I have a memory hog for now, as histories are never expired
   - High Availability
-  - Thoroughly checking the backend against OWASP Top Ten (and some more maybe)
+  - Thoroughly checking the app against OWASP Top Ten (and some more maybe)
   - Some functional user stories (all about the notes) aren't implemented yet
   - A CI/CD pipeline
   - A release process